Sandra Lee (chef): Early life

 Lee was born in Santa Monica, California, in 1966, the daughter of Vicky Svitak and Wayne Waldroop, who had been high-school sweethearts.
 When Sandra was two, her mother sent her, along with her younger sister, Cindy, to live with their paternal grandmother, Lorraine Waldroop.
+Due to this, Lee grew up thinking Lorraine was her mother.
 In 1972, after divorcing Wayne, Lee's mother moved with her girls to Sumner, Washington, where they acquired a new stepfather, whose last name (Christiansen) Lee took.
 Vicky had three additional children in the 1970s: Kimber, Richie, and John Paul.
-Due to her mother's illness and the absence of her and her siblings' fathers, Lee effectively raised her four younger siblings.
+Due to her mother's prescription drug addiction and the absence of her and her siblings' fathers, Lee effectively raised her four younger siblings.
 In her youth, Lee learned how to feed her younger siblings frugally with a combination of food stamps and welfare payments, an experience that informed her future approach to cooking.
+Lee credits her grandmother Lorraine as inspiration for her love of baking and ability to "stretch a dollar".

-Lee graduated from Onalaska High School, in Onalaska, Wisconsin, and attended the University of Wisconsin-La Crosse.
+Lee graduated from Onalaska High School, in Onalaska, Wisconsin, and attended the University of Wisconsin-La Crosse, however she dropped out during her junior year to return to California.
 Lee has said her family is Catholic but was raised as Jehovah's Witnesses.
 One source reported they were also Seventh-day Adventist for a time.

 In December of her junior year, she left college to live near family in Malibu, California.
 She later attended a two-week recreational course at Le Cordon Bleu in Ottawa, Ontario, Canada.